LesyaLeontyeva/python_training/README.md

-# Python training for tester
+# Repository for python training